elunna/nerfhack-changelog/README.md

 * merfolk were recolored to bright green
 * merfolk no longer steal items, they get more attacks and spawn with rustproof tridents or spears.
 * migos explode into poison gas clouds on death
+* migos are immune to poison gas.
 * migo drones and warriors are slightly lower level than in SLASH'EM.
+* monstrous spiders get a stunning gaze
 * nightgaunts were recolored to purple
 * pack rats can generate randomly in the dungeon
 * phase spiders may appear in small groups